-The Nittany Valley Society's Nittany Valley Press publishes select works as part of our mission to foster "a spirit of community across time" for Penn Staters, Central Pennsylvanians, and friends.
+The Nittany Valley Society’s Nittany Valley Press publishes select works as part of our mission to foster “a spirit of community across time” for Penn Staters and the Nittany Valley’s people.
 All proceeds currently go toward covering production costs and advertising costs.
 At this time we are not accepting submissions.

 Erwin W. Runkle, Author • George T. Henning, Jr., Foreword (409 pgs, Sept.
 2013)